adam-patrick/Java/README.md

 # Think Java, Second Edition

-This is a branch for the book, Think Java: How to Think Like a Computer Scientist, by Allen B. Downey and Chris Mayfield
+This is a branch for the book, Think Java: How to Think Like a Computer Scientist, Second Edition, by Allen B. Downey and Chris Mayfield

 Link to Book: (Think Java)[https://books.trinket.io/thinkjava/]